 “I’ve been really impressed by how much Monash values cultural diversity,” said Kristy.
 “The alumni network has been really supportive and really want to help students from disadvantaged backgrounds.
 International intelligence and awareness are really important now if you really want to make a change, and they’ve made that available to me.”

 Global solutions and saving lives

 Every research project at Monash University is driven by one desire: to make a difference in the world.
-This takes a vast variety of forms, from advancing human rights or engineering action on climate change, to tackling the diabetes epidemic or revolutionising water infrastructure and sanitation in urban slums in Southeast Asia and the South Pacific.
+This takes a vast variety of forms, from advancing human rights or engineering action on climate change, to tackling the neurology of addiction or revolutionising water infrastructure and sanitation in urban slums in Southeast Asia and the South Pacific.

 “We very proudly look at our breakthrough research across the faculties of pharmacy and medicine, and the thousands of lives that have been saved and improved through breakthroughs there,” Ward said.

 “But then the dean of law called me and said: ‘We’re fighting the death penalty, so we’re saving lives too.’
 And then the other faculties piled in behind him, and I realised there was no defined parameters for what Monash can do – the essence of this runs across the entire University.”

 One of the best examples of how Monash University is saving lives on a global scale is the World Mosquito Program.
 The project, pioneered by researchers at Monash, is working to protect the global community from mosquito-borne diseases such as Zika, dengue and chikungunya.

 Two of the Global Leaders, Lesley and Roger Gillespie, owners of Bakers Delight, have been key financial supporters of the mosquito research, and spoke to the summit about how and why they supported the WMP.